nartodono/vulnarena/README.md

 ## Documentation Structure

+> This repository is not plug & play.
+Each part must be set up individually as described in the respective README files.

 Each core module/service has its own README with specific setup and usage instructions:
 - [Backend/API Setup](./apps/web/backend/README.md)
 - [Frontend/Web Setup](./apps/web/frontend/README.md)
 - [Lab Environment](./apps/lab/README.md)
 - [Infrastructure/Deployment](./infrastructure/README.md)

-> ⚠️ Please refer to each module’s README before attempting to run or modify the code.
+> Please refer to each module’s README before attempting to run or modify the code.